 Creating an Evening Ritual

-It is important to create a conducive environment for evening meditation.
-This can include dimming the lights, finding a comfortable sitting or lying position, and using relaxing scents such as lavender.
+It is important to create a favorable environment for evening meditation.
+This may include dimming the lights, a comfortable sitting or lying position, and the use of relaxing scents such as lavender.

-Consistency is key to establishing a successful evening routine.
-Practicing meditation at the same time in the evening can help reinforce the body's natural rhythm and prepare it for sleep.
+Consistency is important for establishing a successful evening routine.
+Meditating at the same time each evening can help reinforce the body's natural rhythm and prepare it for sleep.

 Benefits of Evening Meditation